 Assume that there is a common resource (e.g. a common variable or data structure), which different nodes in a network need to access from time to time.
 If the nodes are allowed to change the common object when accessing it, we need to guarantee that no two nodes have access to the object at the same time.
-In order to achieve this, we need protocols that allow the nodes of a network to store and manage access to such a shared object.
-A simple and obvious solution is to store the shared object at a central location (see Algorithm 29).
+In order to achieve this mutual exclusion, we need protocols that allow the nodes of a network to store and manage access to such a shared object.